-Lisa Bloodgood (Events and Outreach Organizer) has worked on environmental issues impacting the North Brooklyn community for the past decade.
+Lisa Bloodgood (Education Coordinator) has worked on environmental issues impacting the North Brooklyn community for the past decade.
 She began her efforts in Bushwick in 2009 working with an elementary school’s afterschool program, and a local community garden to bring a permanent garden to the school.
 Lisa spent the last five years working for New York City Council Member Stephen Levin as environmental advisor and constituent liaison where she worked with city, state and federal agencies on complex problems involving contamination, health, infrastructure, and environmental policy.
 She is currently a full time student at the City University of New York, Brooklyn, pursuing a B.S. in Earth and Environmental Science.
 Lisa joined NCA this past winter to head up education and outreach as well the organization’s projects focused on wetlands restoration and Creek access.

 Willis Elkins (Program Manager) oversees the coordination and execution of a number of current NCA projects.
 His interest and work with Newtown Creek involve environmental restoration, public access and community education.
 Willis is co-chair of the Newtown Creek Superfund Community Advisory Group (CAG), member of Brooklyn Community Board 1 and a founding member of the North Brooklyn Boat Club.
 He has a number of years working in administrative capacities for non-profit organizations including the Buckminster Fuller Institute, where he serves as a review team member for an annual design challenge.
 Willis received a BA from New York University and has been a Newtown Creek watershed resident since 2007.